metabase/metabase/docs/installation-and-operation/serialization.md

 > Just like the CLI serialization commands, these endpoints are only available for [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans.

-You can import and export of serialized Metabase data via Metabase's API, which makes serialization possible for [Metabase Cloud](https://www.metabase.com/cloud/) deployments.
+You can import and export serialized Metabase data via Metabase's API, which makes serialization possible for [Metabase Cloud](https://www.metabase.com/cloud/) deployments.

 There are two endpoints: